AppDaemon/appdaemon/docs/APPGUIDE.rst

 -  Any operation reading locally cached state will succeed
 -  Any operation requiring a call to HASS will log a warning and return without attempting to contact hass
--  Changes to Apps will not force a reload until HASS is reconnected

 When a connection to HASS is reestablished, all Apps will be restarted and their ``initialize()`` routines will be called.